-The Washington State Medicaid program recognized licensed midwives as qualified providers in the early 1980s, but reimbursed only for prenatal and postpartum care given that Medicaid did cover home births or births in unlicensed facilities; after the birth-center licensing law was adopted in 1986, Medicaid added reimbursement for deliveries that occurred in birth centers.
+The Washington State Medicaid program recognized licensed midwives as qualified providers in the early 1980s, but reimbursed only for prenatal and postpartum care given that Medicaid did not cover home births or births in unlicensed facilities; after the birth-center licensing law was adopted in 1986, Medicaid added reimbursement for deliveries that occurred in birth centers.
 After years of consumer and professional pressure to expand coverage, a task force was appointed by the Department of Social and Health Services that ultimately recommended that Medicaid policies be changed to cover home birth services.
 A pilot project was started in 1999 and the results were so positive that the project was ended and reimbursement fully implemented.

 In 1993, responding to public demand for healthcare reform, the legislature adopted a number of laws affecting the delivery of health services.
 Certain insurance carriers were required to provide for the inclusion of every category of licensed health professional, a mandate that includes LMs (who are considered to constitute a different category than CNMs).
 4 The state insurance commissioner committed resources to assure access to the full range of healthcare services by addressing barriers to integrating every category of provider into all health plans in the state.
 To support insurer compliance with the law, the Insurance Commissioner invited representatives of health plans to join LMs and other healthcare providers in a Clinician Workgroup on the Integration of Complementary Medicine.
 The workgroup’s report was another landmark document that has been useful in establishing better communication and awareness.
 5